newatoms/guides/atom-guide/readme.md

 For example, what is called "italic" in Word is essentially "emphasized" in Atom, and what is called "bold" is simply "important".
 This enables designers to display "important" information in a way of their choosing.
 Some might choose to display it in bold, but others might change the color or the font size.

-You can also change the way Atom looks and behaves by installing packages and themes.
-Among other things, this can increase the readability of your text/code.
-Themes can change things like the background color of Atom.
-Packages will 'read' your text and do certain things based on certain rules.
-They can for example assign colors, display icons, remove redundant white spaces, automatically fill in line of code.. etc. Ask a team member what set of themes/packages we're using at the moment.
-These packages will make your live very easy!

 ## Ready for some magic?

 * Atom enables you to easily browse through folders without having to leave Atom and go to Finder(Mac).